-Seriously, though… these are my new favorite cookies.
+Seriously, though… these are my new favorite cookies and one of the easiest Christmas cookie recipes.
 I just love the flavors of spice that the holidays bring and am a huge fan of ginger anyway, so I figured I’d be on to something with these, but boy did they turn out amazingly.
 Like I can’t stop eating them – amazingly.

 And y’all, they’re pretty dang easy, too.
-I love gingerbread, but I’m not always in the mood to have to roll dough out and deal with all that fussiness.
+I love gingerbread, but I’m not always in the mood to have to whip out the rolling pin and roll the dough out and deal with all the fussiness that you find with a lot of gingerbread cookie recipes.
 With these, you get all the flavor (plus more) with a whole lot less work.
-This recipe doesn’t even require you to refrigerate the dough, like many do these days.
-When you want some cookies, you’ll have them in a short time.
-No more waiting!

 Now, the Eggnog Drizzle isn’t 100% necessary.
 The cookies are amazing right by themselves – chewy gingerbread deliciousness – but that drizzle just adds something special.
 Everyone who tasted them with and without the drizzle preferred them with it.
-But it’s totally up to you.
+But, it’s totally up to you.
 Except that I said to make the drizzle.
-But you don’t have to.
-But you should. 🙂 Y’all enjoy!
+But you don’t have to… but you totally should.
+Y’all enjoy!

 Recipe Card